raphael-rbbr/raphael-rbbr/README.md

 <br>
 <br>
   Just moved from Rio de Janeiro – Brazil   to Berlin – Germany and I'm seeking a job here.
-Previously worked part-time at Coractium, but had to stop due to me moving to a different continent, as my payment was conditional to my residence in Brazil.
+Previously worked at Coractium, but had to stop due to me moving to a different continent, as my payment was conditional to my residence in Brazil.

 <br>
   As it shows i had to stop my pushes for the previous months because after moving to Berlin I had to adjust all aspects of my life here, issuing new documents, finding new apartment.